TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 This repository provides a PyTorch implementation of the paper [Visual Object Search by Context Learning](https://ieeexplore.ieee.org/abstract/document/8963758)

 ## Setup and run
-It uses [Docker](http://docker.com/) to automate instalation process.
-In order to run this code, you can either run the docker or install the requirements using pip.

-### Run

 Please install Git LFS before cloning